razie/diesel/diesel/README.md

 # Diesel Apps - Microservices workbench

-Rules, workflows, actors and microservices.
+Rules, flows, actors and microservices.

-Think of Amazon Lambda... then take all the complexity out of setting it up, allow creating the "lambdas" in real-time with a descriptive DSL, add configuration, versioning, hosting and continuous testing and deployment and you'll get a good picture.
+Think of Amazon Lambda... then take all the complexity out of setting it up, allow creating the "lambdas" in real-time with a descriptive DSL, add configuration, versioning, hosting and continuous testing and deployment and you'll get a good picture of what this is.

 Add on-prem support and multi-vendor integration

 ## Rules and workflows